 Whether your family has been building a nest egg or a 529 account, the cost of attending college is expensive.
 Becoming familiar with the terminology of "College Financial Aid” and utilizing tools like the Federal Student Aid Estimator can make estimating college costs easier, clarify if you qualify for need-based financial aid, and help prioritize which colleges should be on your college list.
-Understanding the lingo of financial assistance will help you find answers to your financial need questions and will help prepare you for the FAFSA process, which opens on October 1st.
-It will also help you assess if an Early Decision application path is viable and the right plan for you.
+Understanding financial aid terminology and utilizing tools like the Net Price Calculator, which can be found on each college's website, will help you find answers to your financial need questions and help you assess if an Early Decision application path is viable and the right plan for you.
+It will also help prepare you for the FAFSA process, which typically opens on October 1st but will be available slightly later in 2023 due to the long-anticipated updates to simplify the process.

 Here's a list of questions to help you get started.